ryansheehy0/Neo-C/Readme.md

 i64[dynamic] dArr = {1, 2, 3, 4}

 for i64 el in arr
-  // For each loop in array
+  // For each element in array
 for i64 el in dArr
-  // For each loop in dynamic array
+  // For each element in dynamic array

 for i64 el, i64 i in arr
-  // For each loop with index in array for i64 el, i64 i in dArr
+  // For each element with index in array for i64 el, i64 i in dArr
-  // For each loop with index in dynamic array
+  // For each element with index in dynamic array

 // C++
 int64_t arr[] = {1, 2, 3, 4};